 Slide out the old fan, splice the connector onto the new fan (keep the color orientation the same, use shrink tubing to cover each color and a slightly larger tubing to cover both those) and re-install.
 NOTE THAT YOU MUST INSTALL THE FAN WITH THE LABEL FACING THE OUTSIDE OF THE CASE (NOT THE CIRCUIT BOARD) so it will vent the power supply!
 You'll need two new Thread Cutting screws to attach the new fan since the holes are little larger.
 Sheet metal screws will do in a pinch, but try to get the thread creating ones.
 I used these ones from Ace Hardware:

-The new fan is so quiet you can't tell when it comes on, so to test my work, I leave the backglass off and put a torn off piece of paper towel over the fan so I can tell that the fan is coming on (when it blows the paper towel piece off) to make sure I did everything right before putting the backglass back on and calling the job done.
+The new fan is so quiet you can't tell when it comes on, so to test my work, I leave the backglass off and put a torn off piece of paper towel over the fan vent on the top of the power supply so I can tell that the fan is coming on (when it blows the paper towel piece off) to make sure I did everything right before putting the backglass back on and calling the job done.
 Just play the game to put the power supply to work and look up every now and then to see if the paper towel has blown off.
 Sometimes it can take 20 minutes or even more (if the room is cool/cold) for the fan to kick on.

 The amount of time before the power supply reaches the thermal threshold to turn on the fan (122 degrees) can vary WIDELY from machine to machine.
 Ghostbusters turns on very frequently.
 Games like KISS not as much.
 I haven't had a defective fan sent out yet, but it's why I recommend you ALWAYS do the paper towel test, even if it takes a long time before the fan comes on.
 That way you know everything's working as it should before you zip the machine back up.

 If you want more concrete temperature data to make sure the machine is still being sufficiently cooled, you can get a Thomas Traceable 4240 Dual Temp probe thermometer.
 Put one probe inside the power supply and the other probe near the top of the head.
-It will measure and save the minimum and max temp recorded by each probe.
+It will measure and save the minimum and max temp recorded by each probe over a day or week or month or whatever time range you want.
 Super handy for making sure everything's working great now that the PS is essentially silent.
 You can pick them up used on Ebay for around $25 shipped.
 Highly recommended.
 They look like this:

 All done with this project?
 Here's a couple other DIY guides I've made for newer Spike machines: